 Three camber hubs shall be placed in each girder, located along the centreline of the girder at the midpoint and 150 mm from each end.
 The camber hubs shall consist of 10 mm galvanized bars, of sufficient length to project vertically 10 mm above the riding surface.

 The Contractor shall store the members in such a manner as to provide access for measuring camber.
-The Contractor shall record the girder camber at the midpoint of each girder within 24 hours of girder destressing.

 (9) Concrete Finish

 The concrete surfaces of units shall be finished as specified.

 (a) Class 1 Form Surface Finish